I want to extend my congratulations to Congresswoman-elect Kathy

-Hochul for her victory in New York's 26th Congressional District.
-Kathy
+Pelosi Statement on Victory of Kathy Hochul in New York’s 26th Congressional District

 Washington, D.C. – Democratic Leader Nancy Pelosi released the following statement tonight on Congresswoman-elect Kathy Hochul’s victory in the special election in New York’s 26th congressional district: